BR19-gh/online-store-billing-system/README.md

-Other errors and status codes are returned as JSON objects in the following format:
+Other errors and status codes are returned as JSON in the following format: